Katie Kahumoku - Owner

 After high school Shawna obtained a degree in Engineering Design Technology from a local college, and rolled into a career as a Mechanical Designer for 15 years.
 While she got to let her creative side flourish in the designing process, sitting long hours in front of the computer everyday took a toll on her body.
 A few years into her technical career she went looking for an activity to keep her body functioning in a better way.
 When she heard about a Pilates studio opening in her neighborhood in 2006, she knew she had to give classical Pilates a try.
 It was Katie’s studio, Pilates in the Village.
 She was immediately hooked, and even started looking into training to be a Pilates teacher at that time, but the time commitment was too great.
 She was in the middle of a steady career path, which did not leave room for a rigorous apprenticeship.
 Nevertheless, she continued taking lessons from Katie through 2012 for balancing her own body using the Pilates method and deepening her knowledge of the work.

 Mid 2016 Shawna found herself looking for a better work/life balance and took a break from her role as a Senior Mechanical Designer.
 While exploring her possibilities she happily slipped back into the world of Pilates and began the preparations necessary to apply for a Pilates teacher training program.
 Shawna was accepted into an apprenticeship program under the direction of Lori Coleman-Brown that began in September of 2017.
-As part of her training she has been assisting and observing a couple days each week at The Workshop under Katie’s guidance.
-She is expected to complete the program in the latter half of 2018 and is looking forward to helping people feel better and achieve their goals by bringing balance, control, alignment and flow to their workouts and lives through Pilates.
+As part of her training, she assisted, observed and student taught at The Workshop under Katie’s guidance.
+She completed her program and was certified in August of 2018.
+She enjoys teaching and helping people feel better and achieve their goals by bringing balance, control alignment and flow to their workouts and lives through Pilates.

 - Classical Pilates Apprentice